-For more information on the secure use of social media, see the Security Tips for Social Media publication at https://www.cyber.gov.au/acsc/view-all-content/publications/security-tips-social-media.
+For more information on the secure use of social media, see the Security Tips for Social Media and Social Networking Apps publication at https://www.cyber.gov.au/acsc/view-all-content/publications/security-tips-social-media-and-social-networking-apps.

 For more information on detecting socially engineered messages sent via social media, see the Detecting Socially Engineered Messages publication at https://www.cyber.gov.au/acsc/view-all-content/publications/detecting-socially-engineered-messages.

 For information on common types of scams, and reporting if you have seen or are a victim of a scam, see the Scamwatch website at https://www.scamwatch.gov.au/.